 Instead, if you’re going to expose your app to the outside world, you should run it on a server.
 A server is a computer specifically designed for running apps and exposing those apps to the outside world.
 There are many differences between a server and a personal computer, including the following:

-When you run your app on a server, you typically use a stripped down operating system (OS) that has nothing else installed on it that is not absolutely necessary for running the app.
+When you run your app on a server, you typically use a stripped down operating system (OS) that has nothing installed on it that is not required for running the app.
 You also use a variety of server hardening techniques to protect that server, including OS permissions, firewalls, intrusion prevention tools, file integrity monitoring, sandboxing tools, and so on.
-On the other hand, your personal computer is likely not nearly as hardened, has all sorts of other apps installed (the more apps that you run, the more likely it is that one of them has a vulnerability somewhere that an attacker could exploit if you expose your computer on the public Internet), and also may have your personal data on it (e.g., documents, photos, videos, passwords) which you really wouldn’t want to leak to the world.
+On the other hand, your personal computer is likely not nearly as hardened, has all sorts of other apps installed (any of which could have a vulnerability), and also may have your personal data on it, which you really wouldn’t want to leak to the world.

 You may shut off your personal computer at any time, or the battery might die, or the power might go out.
 Most servers are designed to be on all the time, in data centers with redundant power.
 Moreover, production apps are typically deployed across multiple servers, and sometimes across multiple data centers, in case one of them goes down.